"Go in late and leave early." - Advice on writing poems

 Former board Member Suzanne Simons says that poetry helps her “appreciate the everyday.”
 Terri Cohlene adds, “Poetry cyrstalizes the moment.
 It’s a thrill to write and a thrill to share what I’ve written.”

 Anyone can become a member of OPN.
-The $15.00 annual fee includes a copy of the monthly publication, “News and Letters.”
+The $15.00 annual fee (increasing to $18.00 on Sept.
+1, 2018) includes a copy of the monthly publication, “News and Letters.”
 In it, editor Chris Dahl offers information about upcoming poetry events, interviews with poets, writing prompts, ideas for where and how to publish, and suggestions for staying inspired.

 Checks should be made out to OPN, and along with name and address, sent to: Olympia Poetry Network, PO Box 1312, Olympia WA 98507-1312.